LGBTQ+ Chaplaincy

 Caroline Spencer

 Caroline Spencer has served the Church in a variety of roles over many years, at parish, deanery, diocesan and national levels.
 Currently, she is a Lay Member of the Chapter of Canterbury Cathedral and a Spiritual Accompanier.
-Two of her three adult children are members of the LGBT+ community.
+Two of her three adult children are members of the LGBTQ+ community.
 Caroline lives with her husband in the countryside between Ashford and Canterbury.

 Karen Sanders